stefanosiano/PowerfulImageView/README.md

 **Shapes:**
 Most applications need some kind of shape.
 Since the library wants to show a progress indicator over the image, it makes sense to support many shapes.
 All shapes are compatible with any kind of drawable.
-Also, all scale types are supported, and some additional scale type may be added (currently top_crop has been added).
+Also, all scale types are supported, and some additional scale type may be added (currently topCrop and bottomCrop have been added).
 Shapes are divided into 3 types:
 1) Rectanglular (normal, square, rectangle): These shapes should be as efficient as normal ImageViews;
 2) Rounded (circle, oval, rounded rectangle): These shapes are  achieved following techniques [recommended by Romain Guy](http://www.curious-creature.org/2012/12/11/android-recipe-1-image-with-rounded-corners/).
 Transformation and animations (even applied by image loaders like Glide) may cause issues.
 Mechanisms to prevent out of memory exceptions are in place, but you may have an image with a random alpha value.
 To avoid this, you should disable any animation.
 For Picasso use the `noFade()` option, for Glide use `dontAnimate();